Aiven-Open/jdbc-connector-for-apache-kafka/docs/source-connector.md

 #### Incremental Mode With Incrementing Column

-In this mode, tables are supposed to have a numeric column containing sequentially growing numbers.
+In this mode tables have a numeric column containing sequentially growing numbers.
 Normally, this is a unique ID column with automatically generated values, like `AUTO_INCREMENT` columns from MySQL or sequential columns from PostgreSQL.